-The DS Section is included in the Last Month of Life Interview, but with time frame between the last interview month and year and the month and year of death.
-In Rounds 2 and 3, it is not administered if the person was not alert (based PD6) in the last month of life.
+The DS Section is included in the Last Month of Life Interview, but with a time frame between the last interview month and year and the month and year of death.
+(In Rounds 2 and 3, it was not administered if the person was not alert in the last month of life.
+This skip was removed in Round 4).